arfshl/linuxmint-postinstall/README.md

       wget https://raw.githubusercontent.com/arfshl/linuxmint-postinstall/refs/heads/main/xfce.sh && sh xfce.sh && rm xfce.sh

-## All Ubuntu-based distribution, but without shortcut to desktop
+## All Debian-based distribution, but without shortcut to desktop

 Works on:
 - All Ubuntu and Debian flavor and desktop